The Complete Guide to Maternity Leave Loans

 First of all, after finding out that you are pregnant, you have nine long months at your disposal to start planning.
 This should give you plenty of confidence that you can do it!

-Basically, if you get five sick days and twenty vacation days a year, in two years’ time prior to having the baby, you can have 45 days saved up.
+Basically, if you get five sick days and twenty vacation days a year, in two years’ time before having the baby, you can have 45 days saved up.
 This will be an addition to the maternity leave plan you might already have, depending on your individual scenario.
 Even if your company doesn’t supply any maternity leave whatsoever, saving up your sick and vacation days can keep you covered for a while.

 Your partner might consider saving up PTO days as well.
 You and your partner can juggle looking after the baby depending on your schedule.